apache/allura/Allura/docs/platform.rst

 * create and version their own document types,
 * extend existing document structures,
 * and to mange document revisions, access control lists, and other platform level data.

 In spite of the power and flexibility of the Roundup HyperTable implementation, we had some concerns about performance and scalability.

-Fortunately several of the PyForge authors (including me) used MongoDB in rewriting the download flow of SourceForge.net, and new that it could handle huge loads (we saturated a 2gb network connection on the server with 6% cpu utilization).
+Fortunately several of the PyForge authors (including me) used MongoDB in rewriting the download flow of SourceForge.net, and knew that it could handle huge loads (we saturated a 2gb network connection on the server with 6% cpu utilization).